material-foundation/graphite-oss-daemon/README.md

 # Graphite Daemon for Open Source Projects

+A node.js daemon that gathers various forms of analytics and stores them in a graphite instance.

 ## Requirements

 - A running graphite instance that can be posted to by the machine running this daemon.